Written by: Kaleido

 According to a survey1 of Quebec families conducted by Kaleido, 34% of middle-class parents report spending between $250 and $500 per child for Christmas.
 The following are the most popular gift choices among respondents (young parents aged 18-34):

 Why not have your creativity challenged and offer a unique gift to a child close to you?
-Here’s a top-ranking list of the most sought-after non-traditional gift choices: trips or family activities (1st place), contribution amounts in an RESP (2nd place) and pet animals (3rd place).
+Here’s a top-ranking list of the most sought-after non-traditional gift choices: trips or family activities (1st place), contribution amounts in a Registered Education Savings Plan (RESP) (2nd place) and pet animals (3rd place).

 Close to 75% of the parents surveyed reported that they were keen to see their child receive RESP contributions from a family member for Christmas.
 This enthusiasm is most notable for young parents aged 18-34 (79%).
 This is understandable, since parents can hardly find a more fruitful gift; one in the form of an investment that will keep on growing.
 By saving in an RESP, the governments of Canada and Quebec invest with you; altogether, your child's education savings could be increased by up to $12,8002 in government grants.